open-amt-cloud-toolkit/docs/docs/GetStarted/createProfileCCM.md

 Client Control Mode (CCM) provides full access to features of Intel® Active Management Technology (Intel® AMT), but it does require user consent for all redirection features.

-**While Intel® AMT includes the ability to use the features listed below with user consent in CCM, the Open AMT Cloud Toolkit does not currently support it.**

-These features require user consent:
+These features require user consent in CCM:

-- **IDE Redirection:** Share and mount images remotely with a specified storage media (e.g., USB flash drive).
 - **Keyboard, Video, Mouse (KVM):** Control multiple devices with one keyboard, monitor, and mouse.
 - **Serial-over-LAN (SOL):** Manage devices with a command line interface (CLI) through SOL.
+- **IDE Redirection:** Share and mount images remotely with a specified storage media (e.g., USB flash drive).

 !!!
-Important "IDE Redirection"
+Important "Important - IDE Redirection"
     While AMT supports this feature, the toolkit doesn't natively support it.

 <figure class="figure-image">